Toledo Symphony Orchestra: History of the orchestra part of TAPA

 There were several early attempts to create the Toledo Symphony Orchestra.
-Arthur W. Kortheuer led an orchestra from 1897-1912 at several venues, including the Valentine Theatre.
-Successive ensembles briefly appeared in 1913-14 and 1916-17.
-Lewis H. Clement led an orchestra from 1920-1926, with concerts at Scott High School and other auditoriums.
+Arthur W. Kortheuer led an orchestra from 1897 to 1912 at several venues, including the Valentine Theatre.
+Successive ensembles briefly appeared in 1913–14 and 1916–17.
+Lewis H. Clement led an orchestra from 1920 to 1926, with concerts at Scott High School and other auditoriums.
 An orchestra performed for two seasons at the Paramount Theater, including a gala concert in May 1940 featuring Lily Pons.
 The orchestra began formally three years later as the "Friends of Music", giving its first concert on September 28, 1943, at Macomber Vocational High School; Edgar Schenkman was its first conductor, leading 22 musicians in a three-concert season.

 Recent history

 The orchestra's most recent Principal Conductor and Artistic Advisor was Stefan Sanderling.
-The orchestra initially appointed him as Principal Guest Conductor, effective with the 2002-2003 season, with a contract of 2 years.
+The orchestra initially appointed him as Principal Guest Conductor, effective with the 2002–2003 season, with a contract of 2 years.
 The orchestra subsequently elevated his title to Principal Conductor, and Sanderling remained in the post from 2002 to 2017.
 During Sanderling's tenure, the orchestra made its Carnegie Hall debut in May 2011 as part of the 'Spring for Music' festival.

 In March 2010, Alain Trudel first guest-conducted the orchestra.
-He returned to the podium again in April 2017 with Tchaikovsky’s Fourth Symphony, and in June 2017, the orchestra announced the appointment of Trudel as its next Music Director, effective with the 2018-2019 season, with an initial contract of 3 years.
-He held the title of Music Director Designate during the 2017-2018 season.
+He returned to the podium again in April 2017 with Tchaikovsky's Fourth Symphony, and in June 2017, the orchestra announced the appointment of Trudel as its next Music Director, effective with the 2018–2019 season, with an initial contract of 3 years.
+He held the title of Music Director Designate during the 2017–2018 season.